ramonesteban78/RockMvvmForms/README.md

 Principles:

-- Use DependencyService as our service locator for the whole solution.
-Not IoC implemented.
+- Not IoC implemented.
+Just a basic Service Locator is included RockServiceLocator.
-- Separate completaly the Views from the ViewModels.
+- Separate completaly the Views from the ViewModels with the static class ViewFactory.
 - Navigation happens in the ViewModel.

 # Initial setup